mvolkmann/blog/src/neovim.md

 The easiest way to get started is to use {% aTargetBlank "https://github.com/nvim-lua/kickstart.nvim", "kickstart.nvim" %}.
-The following steps bypass this and configure neovim in a more personalized way.
+The following steps bypass this and configure Neovim in a more personalized way.

 Create the file `~/.config/nvim/init.lua`.